wp-plugins/nextgen-facebook/readme.txt

 = Best Performance =

-**NGFB Open Graph+ is fast and tuned for performance**, and unlike most plugins, makes full use of all available caching techniques as well (persistent / non-persistent object and disk caching).
+NGFB Open Graph+ is fast and tuned for performance, and unlike most plugins, makes full use of all available caching techniques as well (persistent / non-persistent object and disk caching).

-NGFB Open Graph+ also includes and creates only the library files and objects it needs, thus having a much smaller footprint than one would assume for such a full featured plugin.
+NGFB Open Graph+ also includes and creates only the PHP library files and object classes it needs, thus having a much smaller footprint than most other full featured plugins.

 = Clean Uninstall =